 Everyone I spoke with always went on about how great Berlin was for vegans/veggies, but I don’t think I was prepared for how big it actually is there.
 Almost every place we passed advertised their, “don’t eat meat?
 We’ll replace it with tofu”, attitude.
 My mind was blown.
 So was my stomach.
 I get way too excited when there’s that much choice.
 I ate my way through a truck load of vegan food, but these were my highlights:

 I haven’t done many ‘raw’ restaurants (it’s hard to get non-veggie friends on board), but this was pretty special.
-We opted for the lasagne (left) and the pizza (right).
-I’m going to be honest, when they came out, I was sceptical.
+We opted for the lasagna (left) and the pizza (right).
+I’m going to be honest, when they came out, I was skeptical.
 It was a really step away from the usual carb-filled veggie pizzas and pastas I’m used to.
 Stick with it.
 The flavours!
 Oh.
 My.
 God, the flavours!
 Vegans are so much more creative with their food.
 If you’re going to try raw vegan for the first time, this place is a pretty good shout.

 Put down your playlist full of mainstream house tunes, you’re in Berlin; the world capital of cool underground music and experimental artists.
 Dive in!
 Like waaaaay in.
 My pick; Lacika and The Hookers (admit it, you’re already intrigued by the name?).

-Lacika explains the overall album themes: “Rotten Hearts is a heavy trip to my dark side … exploring territories I haven’t touched before.
+Lacika explains the first overall album theme: “Rotten Hearts is a heavy trip to my dark side … exploring territories I haven’t touched before.
 I was experimenting with different raw and distorted sounds in the past couple of years, and the album contains a selection of these tracks.
 The songs and lyrics are very honest and intimate, they tell a story, and complete the album with a fully enraged rock experience.”

 Encompassing elements of electronica and alternative rock, under moody melodies and killer hooks, this really isn’t one to be playing to your granny during Sunday tea – but good god does it make you feel cool cruising the streets of Berlin.